 The performance report provides information about the HCPC, our work during the year and our plans for the future.
 The accountability report explains how we are structured and managed.
-The financial statements set out our income and expenditure and assets, liabilities and reserves.
+The financial statements (not included here) set out our income and expenditure and assets, liabilities and reserves in detail.